Ransomware by John Bandler

 Ransomware has been around for a while, but only recently has it become scalable and profitable for cybercriminals.
 Malware delivery can be automated, and criminals only need a small success rate.
 The ransom can be collected with relative ease and anonymity thanks to virtual currency such as bitcoin, plus sophisticated money laundering techniques.

 Prevention of ransomware is worth pounds of cure.
 For organizations, this starts with a comprehensive cybersecurity program.
-For all, the key is preparation, avoiding malware in the first instance, and being prepared to recover and restore data if infected.
-My book Cybersecurity for the Home and Office outlines my four pillars of cybersecurity, including knowledge and awareness, securing devices, securing data, and securing networks and internet access.
-We try to prevent malware by keeping devices malware free, running periodic scans, and being safe with emails and web surfing.
+For everyone, the key is preparation, avoiding malware in the first instance, and being prepared to recover and restore data if infected.
+My first book Cybersecurity for the Home and Office outlines my four pillars of cybersecurity, including knowledge and awareness, securing devices, securing data, and securing networks and internet access.
+We try to prevent malware by keeping devices malware free, running periodic scans, and being safe with email and web surfing.
 We must make periodic backups of data, store those backups securely, and be sure we can restore those backups if ransomware (or other disaster) should strike.
 Where backups cannot be restored, the decision to pay the ransom is a difficult one.
-Paying ransom makes the crime profitable and ensures it will be repeated.
+Paying ransom makes the crime lucrative and successful for thieves, and ensures it will be repeated.

 Every organization and individual needs to consider the risks they face from cybercrime, and make informed decisions about improving their cybersecurity and complying with laws and regulations.
-That said, we should remember that building higher and thicker walls will not stop the attackers, but merely require them to innovate further.
+That said, we should remember that building higher and thicker walls will not stop the attackers, but merely induce them to innovate further.
 Crime-for-profit requires risk analysis by the criminal—what are the chances they will get caught, and with what potential consequences?
 Unfortunately, cybercrime prosecutions are still too few and far between, allowing many of these cybercriminals to act with relative impunity.
 We need improved cybercrime investigations by all sectors, and that’s why I co-authored a book on the topic.
-Law enforcement is the only sector with the ability to apprehend, and thus their investigation is required as to ransomware.
+Law enforcement is the only sector with the ability to apprehend and bring the criminal justice system to bear, and thus their investigation is required as to ransomware.
 This means investigating the delivery mechanisms for ransomware, following the money, and developing intelligence on the criminals perpetrating these frauds.
 Following the money is essential for all profit motivated crimes, but especially for cybercrime where attribution of cyberconduct is especially challenging.
-We need appropriate attention from all levels of government to both apprehend criminals and encourage other nations to do their part to prevent and address cybercrime.
+We need appropriate attention from all levels of government to investigate and apprehend the cybercriminals.
+We also need our federal government to use its wide range of powers and options to encourage and pressure other nations to do their part to prevent and address cybercrime.

 How does an organization protect against ransomware?
 Backups are essential.
 Backup data has part of a broader plan to attain and exceed "reasonable security".
 I recommend following (my) Bandler's Four Pillars of Cybersecurity, having a cybersecurity policy, an incident response plan, following them, and looking for continual improvement.